gledakis/mitigate-documentation/README.rst

 Login
 ------------

-- When user access the MITIGATE site https://mitigate.euprojects.net/ the following screen is shown:
+- When user access the Entropy site xxx the following screen is shown:

 .. image:: assets/Log.png